 This is the goal of Catholic education – to draw out the potential in each person to the full.
-In a community which recognises the centrality of Christ as our guide and inspiration and sees all who attend here as of utmost worth.
+We work in a community which recognises the centrality of Christ as our guide and inspiration and sees all who attend here as of utmost worth.
 Our values underpin the curriculum and can be seen as promoting: equality, freedom, respect, tolerance, forgiveness and democracy.
 Some of the ways in which we teach these values are:

 Our curriculum is designed to offer our children a broad and balanced curriculum, that promotes values necessary to live in our society today.
 We deliver the National Curriculum in a way which is appropriate to our city, our area and our school; a curriculum that offers rich opportunity and experience to set firm foundations to promote life-long learning.

 Delivering a broad and balanced curriculum that engages, challenges and supports the needs of all our pupils is central to our foundation subject curriculum at The Trinity.
 We aspire to inspire our children to reach their potential.
 At the Trinity Catholic Primary School, we believe that our children deserve the best-both academically and personally.

 Subjects covered in Key-Stage 1 (5-7) and Keystage 2 (7-11): RE, English, Maths, Science, Art and Design, Computing, Design and Technology, Geography, History, Music and P.E.
 Keystage 2 children also learn Spanish.

 Foundation subjects are assessed at the end of every topic using working towards, expected and greater depth criteria.
 This information is then used to plan for the application of skills across the curriculum.
 Opportunities are then given to revisit skills to help children achieve greater depth.

 R.E. is taught following the Archdiocese agreed syllabus "Come and See".
 This reinforces the values of our school and promotes the Catholicity of our mission statement.

 English lessons incorporate the teaching of reading, writing, spelling, phonics, grammar and handwriting.